 Economic Disruption and the COVID Pandemic

-Economic disruption in the first two quarters of 2020, combined with future business uncertainty about the COVID-19 pandemic, is prompting Employee Retirement Income Security Act (ERISA) retirement plan sponsors to review their pension plan management options.
+Economic disruption in the first two quarters of 2020, combined with future business uncertainty about the COVID-19 pandemic, prompts Employee Retirement Income Security Act (ERISA) retirement plan sponsors to review their pension plan management options.

 Industry sectors that have been particularly hard-hit by COVID include retail, hospitality, health care, transportation, commercial real estate, and state and local governments.
 While the unemployment rate has recovered substantially, millions of workers remain unemployed.
-Employers are responding to the demands of the rapidly changing operating environment in a number of ways.
+Employers are responding to the demands of the rapidly changing operating environment in several ways.